goochjs/goochjs.github.io/_posts/2015-10-18-lake-district-coniston-wasdale-scafell-grasmere.md

 There are two mountains on this route - Scafell Pike and High Raise.
 The former is quite a formidable upwards hike, the latter a rocky descent.
 In between is some beautifully wild Lakeland countryside.

-Near the top, Scafell Pike presents itself as a rocky escarpment.
+Near the top of the climb from Wasdale, Scafell Pike presents itself as a rocky cliff.
 Normal people follow the path to the left.
-We went up the scree slope to the right, however, which is very very steep, particularly when carrying a backpack.
+We scrambled up the loose, stony slope to the right, however, which is very very steep particularly when carrying a backpack.
+Some of us found it exhilarating ...alas, I did not.

+From the top of Scafell Pike it was a tough and rocky walk, guided by cairns, towards Great End.
+Our route dropped downhill before we reached it, however, and headed towards Angle Tarn.
+Here, we turned left to cross the Cumbria Way, doglegging left then right across it, as the map was again inaccurate.

+We took the path up High Raise, which is green, steep, unrelenting and high.
+Under blue sky, with clouds in the valley below and with a cold wind cutting across the large and flat summit, we had to again use a compass to get ourselves over to where a long and rocky descent took us down to Easedale Tarn.
+The path was then easier down into the valley and onto Grasmere.

 # Sunday - Grasmere to Coniston